thakyZ/MaterialFox/README.md

 1. This theme depends on [uc.css.js](https://github.com/aminomancer/uc.css.js) and [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) in order to use the `part` selector in author stylesheets.
 Please follow their installation instructions ([here](https://github.com/MrOtherGuy/fx-autoconfig#setting-up-configjs-from-program-folder)) first.
 1. Copy the chrome folder and user.js file into your Firefox profile directory.
 To find your profile directory, go to about:support or about:profiles.
-1. See [Recommended instructions](#recommended-instructions) if you'd prefer a more Chrome-like experience.
+1. See [Recommended settings](#recommended-settings) if you'd prefer a more Chrome-like experience.
 1. Restart Firefox.

 ### Recommended settings